-Everyone MUST audition on Sunday.
-Results will be posted on Monday, August 22 prior to 1:00pm where music will be handed out.
-Rehearsals start on Wednesday, August 24 at 1:00pm.
+Everyone MUST audition on that Sunday.
+Results will be posted on Monday, August 28 prior to 1:00pm where music will be handed out.
+Rehearsals start on Wednesday, August 30 at 1:00pm.

 Dress Code for Orchestra Performances

-Women will need a black (ankle-length) skirt or dress (no pants or jeans) plus a black top with long or 3/4-length sleeves.
-For men: a black coat with tails, white bow tie, and white vest or white cummerbund, black pants and dress shoes.
+Women will need a black (ankle-length) skirt or dress (no pants or jeans) and a black top with long or 3/4 sleeves.
+Men should have a black tail coat, a white bow tie and a white vest or white cummerbund, with black pants and dress shoes.

-Auditioning for the Chamber Choir, the Opera Institute, and Pacific Standard Time requires significant preparation; you will need to work for many weeks ahead of the auditions if you want to be in our top ensembles.
+Auditioning for the Chamber Choir, Opera, and Pacific Standard Time requires significant preparation; you will need to work for many weeks ahead of the auditions if you want to be in our top ensembles.

 Chamber Choir Requirements

 To audition for the Bob Cole Chamber Choir, you must prepare a classical solo, 2-3 minutes in length, and the two pieces available in the table below.
-All singers invited to Chamber Choir call-backs must attend on Friday, August 19, from 6:00-9:00pm.
+All singers invited to Chamber Choir callbacks must attend on Friday, August 25, from 6:00pm-9:00pm.

 University Choir Requirements